Compact manifolds of dimension $n\geq 12$ with positive isotropic curvature

-*{0.4cm}
+*{0.2cm}

 Let $n\geq 5$ and $\kappa >0$.
-An orbifold ancient $\kappa$-solution is a complete, nonflat ancient solution to the orbifold Ricci flow of dimension $n$ with at most isolated singularities and with bounded curvature which is weakly PIC2 and $\kappa$-noncollapsed on all scales.
-(See \cite{BN1}, \cite{BN2} and \cite{CL} for some recent work on ancient $\kappa$-solutions on manifolds.)
+An orbifold ancient $\kappa$-solution of dimension $n$ is a complete, nonflat solution to the orbifold Ricci flow with at most isolated singularities and with bounded curvature which is defined on some time interval $(-\infty, T]$ and is weakly PIC2 and $\kappa$-noncollapsed on all scales at any time $t\in (-\infty, T]$.
+(See \cite{BN1}, \cite{BN2}, \cite{CL}, and \cite{LZ} for some recent works on ancient $\kappa$-solutions on high-dimensional manifolds.)

-*{0.4cm}
+*{0.2cm}